 Ignoring the confused men walking back to their pickup trucks, I sat in the parking lot.
 I didn’t want to regret not planting my arse at the center of the earth.

 Before we got back in the car, we looked for a bathroom stall.
-There was no way of knowing which was ‘the’ one, or if it even existed.
-So we just went for the only place that didn’t require a 500-digit code and pickaxe to get in: Trader Joe’s.
+This couldn't be the one, since the layout has changed since then, but we just went for the only place that didn’t require a 500-digit code and pickaxe to get in: Trader Joe’s.
 It was a bathroom stall in the shopping mall.

 Unfortunately there was no graffiti to confirm the center of the earth is the end of the world.
 Hopefully the random English people, accompanied by a local trying not to laugh, who piled in and bought one banana were enough confirmation to any bystanders.